tsutterley/read-GRACE-geocenter/README.md

  (GAC) have been restored.

 #### References
+T. C. Sutterley, and I. Velicogna, "Improved estimates of geocenter variability from time-variable gravity and ocean model outputs", *Remote Sensing*, (2019).

 S. C. Swenson, D. P. Chambers, and J. Wahr, "Estimating geocenter variations from a combination of GRACE and ocean model output", *Journal of Geophysical
 Research: Solid Earth*, 113(B08410), (2008).